 Facelift lights, grill and front wings, new dash.

-While the wheelbase (n. the measurement from the centre point of the front axle to the centre point of the rear axle) only differs by 40 cm between long and short wheelbase T5/6s, your choice can make a world of difference to carrying capacity and day-to-day drivability:
+While the long wheelbase only differs by 40 cm from the short wheelbase T5 and T6 (n. the measurement from the centre point of the front axle to the centre point of the rear axle), your choice can make a world of difference to carrying capacity and day-to-day drivability:

-Unless you need the extra storage space, the consensus favours the SWB for its far greater manoeuvrability.
+Unless you need the extra storage space, the consensus favours the SWB for its far greater maneuvrability.